 In fact, if you’re facing a skills shortage and are desperate to bolster headcount quickly, we would recommend you plan a mixed solution of reskilling staff, outsourcing, hiring contractors and engaging consultancy partners.
 Capitalising on the work from home revolution by hiring remote domestic or even remote international workers is also an option for some businesses.

 But a mid-term strategy would look quite different.
-Businesses which already have internal capability could build on top of that by either hiring potential talent which is able step up and train or by identifying talent elsewhere in the industry which has a potential to cross-train and upskill.
+Businesses that already have internal capability could build on top of that by either hiring potential talent which is able to step up and train or by identifying talent elsewhere in the industry which has the potential to cross-train and upskill.